-There were many things that I took on our trip that I wish I didn’t take but there were also many things that I am so glad that I did take.
-I was super surprised that these things became my necessities.
+Looking back on our trip, there were many things that I took on our trip that I wish I didn’t take but there were also many things that I am so glad that I did take and a few things I picked up along the way.

-If you are travelling in hostels, camping or sleeping on buses/trains a sleep sheet is a must.
+If you are travelling in hostels, camping or sleeping on buses/trains a sleep sheet (or sleeping bag liner) is a must have travel item.
 Not all accommodations are as clean as we would like and sometimes there is nothing you can do about it.
-There were several hostels we stayed in that were not up to my cleanliness standards so I was so happy that I was able to sleep inside a clean sleep sheet.

 For the same reasons as the sleep sheet, I was so happy to have my own pillow case.
 It is also great when you are travelling on a plane as you can stuff things such as scarves or jumpers inside to make a decent size pillow – much better than the airline pillows.

-I prefer to travel with a silk pillow case as it is much kinder to your skin and your hair.
+I prefer to travel with a silk pillow case (this one is my favourite) as it is much kinder to your skin and your hair.
 This is an important travel hack when you’re travelling for a long time and you don’t always get to treat your hair and skin with kindness.

 Head Phone splitter